Skip To Content

 EMPLOYMENT

 Holladay is surrounded by hearty commerce in a multitude of industries.
-High tech industry has found its way to Utah bringing with it higher wages and a robust economy.
-Whether you prefer to work in the high-tech, fashion, financial, healthcare or any other industry you are likely to find opportunities in and around this city.
+The high-tech industry has found its way to Utah.
+It brings with it higher wages and a robust economy.
+Whether you prefer to work in the high-tech, fashion, financial, healthcare, or any other industry won’t believe the opportunities in and around this city.

 TRAVEL

 Salt Lake International Airport is about 20 minutes from Bountiful.
-FrontRunner is Utah Transit Authority’s (UTA) commuter rail system.
-Trains run from Ogden to Provo along an 82-mile corridor and serve a total of 15 stations in Weber, Davis, Salt Lake and Utah Counties.
+FrontRunner is the Utah Transit Authority’s (UTA) commuter rail system.
+Trains run from Ogden to Provo along an 82-mile corridor and serve 16 stations in Weber, Davis, Salt Lake, and Utah Counties.
 Stations allow riders to connect to TRAX and bus routes, and feature free rider parking and bike lockers at most locations.

 SCHOOLS

-Students attending public schools in Holladay are served by the Granite School District.
-This large district established in 1904 serves central Salt Lake County including West Valley City, Millcreek, Taylorsville, South Salt Lake and Holladay.
-It also serves the Kearns and Magna townships as well as part of West Jordan, Cottonwood Heights and Murray.
+Holladay public students attend the Granite School District.
+This large district established in 1904 serves central Salt Lake County including West Valley City, Millcreek, Taylorsville, South Salt Lake, and Holladay.
+It also serves the Kearns and Magna townships, and parts of West Jordan, Cottonwood Heights, and Murray.

-For a thorough review of local schools visit https://www.greatschools.org/utah/salt-lake-city/granite-district/.
+For a thorough review of local schools visit GreatSchools.org.

 CITY/COUNTY